cheqd/product-docs/tutorials/DID-registrar.md

 If you do not want to install anything and just want to test it using our testnet, you can load the REST API endpoint for [registrar](https://did-registrar-staging.cheqd.net) in your browser.

-You should run your own registrar to perform DID Operations on the Mainnet
+You should run your own registrar to perform DID Operations on the Mainnet.

-### Setup
+## Setup

-#### Environment variable configuration
+### Environment variable configuration

 Environment variables needed for the Registrar are